jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

   patch has not been removed from all hosts that installed it.
 It may have been removed from some hosts, but not all.

-Before applying a patch, we need to upload it to the file system of the active controller.
+Before applying a patch, you must upload it to the file system of the active controller.
 Uploading can be performed in many ways.
 Here is an example using ``scp``.